samratalamshanto/airlines-demo/README.md

 }
 ```

-## Guidelines for Run the Project:
+## Guidelines for run the project:
 - First clone the git repository.
+- Run the project.
+Public Postgresql server added in application properties file.
 - Using Docker Compose File.
 Cmd: **docker compose up -d**
+- After this command, it will pull preconfigured Docker images of the PostgreSQL database server from Docker Hub.